It’s uncomfortable, but necessary.

 And the fact that ICE told the children a shower lie…well…let’s not go there…

 When I was in high school in Maryland, there was an African-American who was on the football and basketball teams.
 He was an OK football player and didn’t play much on the basketball team.
-He was very personable, well mannered, intelligent, well liked, and probably came from a strong nuclear family.
+He was very personable, well-mannered, intelligent, well-liked, and probably came from a strong nuclear family.

-And then there was the incident: one day at lunch he was spotted walking around school grounds with this beautiful blond, arms draped over each other, their new romance in full bloom.
+And then the incident: one day at lunch he was spotted walking around school grounds with this beautiful blond, arms draped over each other, their new romance in full bloom.
 In an instant, he went from being one of the guys to a “fuckin’ n..ger”.
 And this was from his teammates, brothers in arms.
 The woman wasn’t spared either: labeled with a couple of choice epithets: ‘goddamn whore’; ‘n..ger lover’.
 It was shocking the speed he went from being one of the guys to a social leper.
 A black man flouting a relationship with a white girl in suburban Maryland ignited a deep reservoir of hate, of vitriol.
 Minutes before they were your typical suburban teenagers discussing sports, girls and Friday night parties.
 The next moment they were consumed by this cauldron of hate, implanted by their fathers, a family legacy passed on like a family heirloom.
 Where did this hate come from?
 And it was only a couple of guys, the rest sat quiet, condoning the attack with their silence.
 Dr. Martin Luther King Jr. “In the End, we will remember not the words of our enemies, but the silence of our friends.”

-These guys were a typical mix of suburban kids: most were average, above average students, went to church—or their parents demanded they attend—and they grew up to be citizens of their communities, their racism and hatred simmering just below the surface, ready to be mined by politicians who served up scapegoats, igniting their racism by floating the code words that excavated the bile.
+These guys were a typical mix of suburban kids: most were average, above-average students, went to church—or their parents demanded they attend—and they grew up to be citizens of their communities, their racism and hatred simmering just below the surface, ready to be mined by politicians who served up scapegoats, igniting their racism by floating the code words that excavated the bile.

 Where does this fear come from?
 And why?

-Our history is saturated with tales of African-American men and boys being hung, tortured, mutilated and murdered for the crime of looking at a white woman.
+Our history is saturated with tales of African-American men and boys being hung, tortured, mutilated and murdered for acts like the crime of looking at a white woman.
 Emmitt Till was tortured, his body mutilated, and buried in a lake for the crime of smiling at a white woman—and this was back in 1955, not the antebellum period.
 There was nothing that set off a white man more than just the hint of interracial interaction—didn’t even have to be sex.
 It could be a wink, a smile, and a black man would quickly have a noose around his neck.

 Here is a quote from Senator Calhoun, a Senator from South Carolina back in the 1850’s: ‘Interfering northern whites would demand for ex-slaves “the right of voting and holding office,” resulting in “the prostration of the white race”—political servility and forced interracial marriage— “a degradation greater than has ever yet fallen to the lot of a free and enlightened people.”